Frequent Questions

 How do I send in payments for an inmate to make telephone calls?

 The South Dakota Department of Corrections will not accept deposits for the inmate telephone accounts at the adult facilities.
-Any deposits received marked "Phone Account" will be deposited in to the inmate's account and subject to the inmate accounts policy.
-CSA will be handling the deposits.
-In order to place deposits in an inmate account, you must contact CSA with the inmate name and ID number to deposit in the inmate's debit account.
-If you wish to set up an account specific to your phone number, you may do so by contacting CSA.
+Any deposits received marked "Phone Account" will be deposited in to the account of the inmate and subject to the inmate accounts policy.
+GTL AdvancePay Service will be handling the deposits to the Phone Debit accounts and Prepaid Collect accounts of the inmate.
+If you wish to set up an account specific to your phone number, Prepaid Collect, you may do so by contacting AdvancePay Service.

-Deposits to inmate accounts can be made in several ways:
+Deposits to accounts can be made in several ways: